Sparks, Nevada: Arts and culture

 Cultural events include the Best in the West Nugget Rib Cook-off.

 Libraries

 Sparks has two public libraries, one downtown adjacent, and another in Spanish Springs.
 Both are branches of the Washoe County Library System.
 The Sparks Library is 23000 sqft.

 In 2019, the Sparks library started a Drag Queen Story Hour, despite opposition from parents and conservative groups.

+Newspaper

+The Sparks Tribune is a weekly newspaper published in Sparks since 1910.
+It is owned by Battle Born Media.

 Parks and recreation

 The Nugget Event Center is an 8,600 seat outdoor concert amphitheater in downtown Sparks.

 Sparks Marina Park was established on a naturally occurring aquifer in Sparks.
 Aquatic activities include windsurfing, sailing, swimming, scuba diving, fishing and boating.
 The surrounding park includes walking paths, a dog park, volleyball courts, playgrounds, picnic areas, showers, and a concession stand.

 The Mustang Ranch, described as "Nevada's most infamous brothel", has operated at various locations east of Sparks since 1967.

 Sparks is home to two golf courses, Wildcreek and Red Hawk.